-Subject to applicable laws, the only shareholders entitled to vote at the Meeting are those whose names have been entered into FirstService's register as holders of subordinate voting shares or multiple voting shares (each, a "Registered Shareholder").
+Subject to applicable laws, the only shareholders entitled to vote at the Meeting are those whose names have been entered into FirstService's register as holders of common shares (each, a "Registered Shareholder").
 However, the shares of the majority of FirstService's shareholders are not held in their own name, but rather are registered in the name of nominee accounts (the "Non-Registered Shareholders"), usually The Canadian Depository for Securities Limited ("CDS").
 CDS acts as clearing agent for brokers and other intermediaries (the "Intermediaries") who, in turn, act on behalf of the holders of FirstService shares.